2004 Summer Olympics opening ceremony: Clepsydra

-In the next sequence, Eros, the Greek god of love, was introduced flying over a pair of lovers frolicking in the pool of water located in the center of the stadium.
-The young couple along with Eros symbolize the fact that the humanity which create and shape history is born out of love and passion.
+In the next sequence, Eros, the Greek god of love, is introduced flying over a pair of lovers (a man and a woman) frolicking in the pool of water located in the center of the stadium.
+The young couple along with Eros symbolize the fact that the humanity which creates and shapes history is born out of love and passion.
 This segment introduces the next part of the ceremony, the "Clepsydra," which highlights the themes of the opening ceremony through a celebration of Greek history.
 The lovers then lie down in the water, and both fall into a dream state.
-Throughout the rest of the scenes from history and mythology, Eros flew over the parade, occasionally touching or stepping on the floats moving beneath him, thus reinforcing the theme of love and passion as the source for all history.
+Throughout the rest of the scenes from history and mythology, Eros flies over the parade, occasionally touching or stepping on the floats moving beneath him, thus reinforcing the theme of love and passion as the source for all history.

-The pageantry following the statues and the introduction of Eros continued to portray scenes that showed the sequence of Greek civilisation through its art.
-The scenes started with the Minoan civilisation.
-The first float featured the iconic image of Minoan civilization: that of the fertility goddess clad in a bodice exposing her breasts and clutching serpents in both hands.
-The subsequent floats then featured scenes of bull-jumping, dolphins, and other elements that harkened back to the images in the frescoes of Phaestos.
-The scenes then proceeded to the more stark art of the Mycenean civilisation, followed by representations of the Classical period.
-A chariot carrying an actor portraying Alexander the Great introduced images from the Hellenistic period, which in turn were followed by representations of Byzantine art, the Greek War of Independence, and lastly of 20th century elements of Greek culture, such as the popular shadow-theatre figure Karagiozis, who is said to be a humorous and self-deprecating depiction (and parody) of Greek mentality.
+The pageantry following the statues and the introduction of Eros continues to portray scenes that show the sequence of Greek civilisation through its art.
+The scenes start with the Minoan civilisation.
+The first float features the iconic image of Minoan civilization: that of the fertility goddess clad in a bodice exposing her breasts and clutching serpents in both hands.
+The subsequent floats then feature scenes of bull-jumping, dolphins, and other elements that harken back to the images in the frescoes of Phaestos.
+The scenes then proceed to the more stark art of the Mycenean civilisation, followed by representations of the Classical period.
+A chariot carrying an actor portraying Alexander the Great introduces images from the Hellenistic period, which in turn are followed by representations of Byzantine art, the Greek War of Independence, and lastly of 20th century elements of Greek culture, such as the popular shadow-theatre figure Karagiozis, who is said to be a humorous and self-deprecating depiction (and parody) of Greek mentality.